Metric reconstruction and the Hamiltonian for eccentric, precessing binaries in the small-mass-ratio limit: Gauge comparisons

-To assess convergence near the horizon, Fig.~\ref{fig:lmode-convergence-log} plots $\hat{\Delta}^{\mathrm{ORG},\ell_\mathrm{max}}_{lm}$ versus $(r - r_+)/M$ along $T = z = \tilde{\phi} = 0$, for the same sources and $\ell_\mathrm{max}$ values as Fig.~\ref{fig:lmode-convergence}.
 Near the horizon, the behavior mirrors that at infinity: rapid initial decay followed by a plateau around $r - r_+ \lesssim M$.
-However, the plateau near the horizon occurs at smaller values than at large $r$.
+However, the plateau near the horizon occurs at smaller values rather than at large $r$.
 Thus, for a fixed $\ell_\mathrm{max}$, the metric perturbation is typically more accurate near the horizon than at spatial infinity.